sib-swiss/Data-analysis-in-practice/docs/day1/Data1.md

 results that look contradictory.
 Can you explain why ?

-!!! ideas on how to start
+??? done ideas on how to start
 	- Start by opening a new script in R
 	- Write down the problem
 	- Open the file (it is EXCEL, how can you open it in R?)